mmillar-bolis/MDunmeris/README.md

 ## Quick Info:

-Want to skip the article and jump right in to creating and translating documents?
+Want to jump right in to creating and translating your own manuscripts?
 Here's all you need:

 - [Markdown][3]
 - [Hayghin Daedric font][4] (based on [Ayembedt][5]\)